test-kitchen/kitchen-azurerm/README.md

 ### Concurrent execution

 Concurrent execution of create/converge/destroy is supported via the --concurrency parameter.
-Each machine is created in it's own Azure Resource Group so has no shared lifecycle with the other machines in the test run.
+Each machine is created in its own Azure Resource Group so it has no shared lifecycle with the other machines in the test run.
 To take advantage of parallel execution use the following command:

 ```kitchen test --concurrency <n>```